 Botanical Name: Hypoestes phyllostachya

-Splattered leaves make Polka Dot Plant an unusual and attractive house plant.
-Many are pink, however newer hybrids are available with red or white spotted leaves.
+Splattered leaves make Polka Dot Plant an unusual and captivating house plant.
+Many are pink, however newer hybrids give us stunning new choices, including red or white spotted leaves.

 This bushy plant grows quickly with good light.
 Pinch back growing tips often to encourage branching and to keep the plant compact.

 Insignificant purple flower spikes may appear.
 Pinch them off because they detract from the foliage and can cause the plant to deteriorate after blooming.

 Shed some light.
 Leaves may revert to solid-green in low light.
 Put Polka Dot Plant where it'll get plenty of light, but out of direct sun.
 Filtered light from a south- or west-facing window will give it the light it needs.
 If you move your plant outdoors for the summer, keep it fully shaded from hot sun, which can cause leaves to curl up and develop brown scorch marks.

 Keep up the humidity.
 If relative humidity drops below 50%, use a humidity tray or room humidifier to increase the moisture in the air.
 Grouping plants also helps to maintain the humidity around them.
 A terrarium is an ideal home for this humidity-loving plant, where it will add eye-catching color among green foliage plants.